Pinggy-io/sdk-nodejs/CONTRIBUTING.md

     git push origin my-feature-branch
     ```
 9.  **Submit a pull request:** Open a pull request to the `main` branch of the original repository.

+## Architecture

+Core functionality is derived from `libpinggy` (https://github.com/Pinggy-io/libpinggy).

+We use [Node-API](https://nodejs.org/api/n-api.html#node-api) to call functions for `.so` files or `.dll` files.
+The headers of the functions are available in `pinggy.h`.
+Note that we may need to replace this `pinggy.h` file periodically with an updated version from `libpinggy` repo (https://github.com/Pinggy-io/libpinggy/blob/main/src/sdk/pinggy.h).